 - Professor Elizabeth More AM (Chair)

 - Andrew Pryor (Treasurer)

 - Dr Josephine Anderson

+- Tom Brideson

 - Robyn Carmody

+- Theresa Effeney

 - Hugh de Kretser

 - Paul Clenaghan

 - Paula Hanlon

+- Megan Still

-- Diane Robinson
+- Kareem Tawansi

 - Jeremy Thorpe

 - Dr Phil Wing

-Since the end of the previous financial year directors of the Company have received remuneration in the form of honorariums totalling \$42,599 (2021: \$107,232).
-Remuneration for the second half of 2021/22 accrued for but not paid until 2022/23 totalled \$40,442, and this amount will be included in the 2022/23 honorariums received note.
+Since the end of the previous financial year directors of the Company have received remuneration in the form of honorariums totalling \$74,912 (2022: \$42,599).
+Remuneration for the second half of 2022/23 was not paid until 2023/24 but was accrued for in 2022/23 and will be included in the 2023/24 honorariums received note.
 This remuneration is in accordance with the guidelines and review undertaken annually by an Independent Directors Remuneration Committee.